-Lead Agency: Engineering Supporting Agencies: Public Works Hazard(s) of Concern: □Dam Failure □Disease Outbreak □Drought □Earthquake ☑Flood □Geological Hazard □Hazardous Materi ds ☑ Hurricane ☐ Infestation ☑ Nor'easter ☑ Severe Weather ☐ Severe Winter Weather ☐ Wildfire Description of the Problem n: The Borough has noticed that there are high levels of polyfluoroalkyl substances (PFAS) contaminating the water pump stations.
+Lead Agency: Engineering Supporting Agencies: Public Works Hazard(s) of Concern: □Dam Failure ⊠Disease Outbreak □Drought □Earthquake ⊠Flood □Geological Hazards □Hazardous Materials ☑ Hurricane ☐ Infestation ☑ Nor'easter ☑ Severe Weather □ Severe Winter Weather □ Wildfire Description of the Problem: The Borough has noticed that there are high levels of polyfluoroalkyl substances (PFAS) contaminating the water pump stations.
 PFAS are widely used, long lasting chemicals, components of which break down very slowly over time.
 Scientific studies have shown that exposure to some PFAS in the environment may be linked to harmful health effects in humans and animals.
-Description of the Solution n: irm installation of water filters at nove contaminants from potable Public Works will install the Estimated Cost: Medium Potential Funding Sources s: HMGP, BRIC, Borough Budget Implementation Timeline: Within 3 years Goals Met: 1, 2 Benefits: Because of their widespread us environment, many PFAS are for animals all over the world and a variety of food products and in the assist in the reduction of PFAS ound in the blood of people and ire present at low levels in a the environment.
-This action will Impact on Socially Vulner able Populations This action will protect socially vulnerable populations from increased exposure to PFAS which can cause cancers and other adverse health impacts.
-Impact on Future Develop ment: This action results in protection support future development. of a critical facility that could Impact on Critical Facilitie es/Lifelines: This action will upgrade the water pump stations which are a critical lifeline for the community's water system by filtering out contaminants.
+Description of the Solution: The Borough Engineer will confirm installation of water filters at the water pump stations will remove contaminants from potable water.
+Following confirmation, Public Works will install the necessary water filters.
+Estimated Cost: Medium Potential Funding Sources: User Fees, Borough Budget Implementation Timeline: Within 3 years Goals Met: 1, 2 Benefits: Because of their widespread use and their persistence in the environment, many PFAS found in the blood of people and animals all over the world and are present at low levels a variety of food products and in the environment.
+This action will assist in the reduction PFAS in the Borough's water system.
+Impact on Socially Vulnerable Populations: This action will protect socially vulnerable populations from increased exposure to PFAS which can cause cancers and other adverse health impacts.
+Impact on Future Development: This action results in protection of a critical facility that could support future development.
+Impact on Critical Facilities/Lifelines: This action will upgrade the water pump stations which are a critical lifeline for the community's water system by filtering out contaminants.
 Impact on Capabilities: This action will enhance the Borough's capabilities to provide clean water by installing water filters to take out PFAS and other contaminants.
-Climate Change Consider ations: A warmer atmosphere means storms have the potential to be more intense and occur more often, including increased periods of intense rain events.
+Climate Change Considerations: A warmer atmosphere means storms have the potential to be more intense and occur more often, including increased periods of intense rain events.
 Heavy rains and flooding conditions can result in the movement of PFAS through the water cycle, pushing the chemical deeper into the environment.
-Mitigation Category □ Local Plans and Regulations (LPR) □ Structure and Infrastructure Project (SIP) □Natural Systems Protection (NSP) □Education and Awareness Programs (EAP) CRS Category □Natural Resource Protection (NR) □Structural Flood Control Projects (SP) □Emergency Services (ES) Priority ⊠High □Medium □Low Alternatives: Action Evaluation

-No action.
-Problem persists. ersists.
-Remove water pump stations Costly, not an option, lack of services.
-Relocate water pump stations Costly, not an option, problem persists.
+Mitigation Category □Local Plans and Regulations (LPF ⊠Structure and Infrastructure Proje □Natural Systems Protection (NSP) □Education and Awareness Programs (EAP) CRS Category ☑ Preventative Measures (PR) □ Property Protection (PP) □ Public Information (PI) □Natural Resource Protection (NR) □Structural Flood Control Projects (SP) □Emergency Services (ES) Priority ⊠High □M ledium □Low Alternatives: Action Evaluation No action.
+Problem persists.
+Remove water pump station IS Costly, not an option, lack of services.
+Relocate water pump statior าร Costly, not an option, problem persists.